estreg/gator-hegstreg/README.md

 # Gator

-## Disclaimer:
+## Disclaimer and Motivation:
-Disclaimer: I built this sort of multi-player command line tool (for aggregating RSS feeds and viewing the posts) with the help of boot.dev's guided course.
+I built this sort of multi-player command line tool (for aggregating RSS feeds and viewing the posts) with the help of boot.dev's guided course.
+So this is a pratice Project.
 To be honest, without the solution files, it would've taken significantly longer.
 But I do think I learned quite a bit, and I'll always be able to use this project as a reference.
-So, if you're looking to learn something with a project like this, I highly recommend boot.dev, even if the guidance was rather sparse.
+So, if you're looking to learn something with a project like this, I highly recommend boot.dev, even if the guidance was rather sparse, which was in the end a good thing.

 ## Installation